 - Try not to snorkel anywhere too wild and new if you’re doing it for the first time.
 Stick to areas and regions you know.
 Again, this is a good safety tip.

-Above all, take snorkelling slow – it’s a lot of fun, but there is no point in rushing the process if you’re in a class of beginners.
-Read up on a few more of my guides and do make sure to sign up for a PADI Skin Diver course or local classes and guides near you, even if it is just at your nearby swimming pool!
-Learn how to snorkel underwater at your own pace!
+Above all, take snorkeling slow – it’s a lot of fun, but there is no point in rushing the process if you’re in a class of beginners.
+Read up on a few more of my guides and do make sure to sign up for a PADI Skin Diver course or join local classes and guides near you, even if it is just at your nearby swimming pool!
+Learn how to snorkel at your own pace!